mbhynes/fzf-gcloud/README.md

 ## Summary
 `fzf-gcloud` is a [`zsh`](https://en.wikipedia.org/wiki/Z_shell) script lets you browse the [`gcloud`](https://cloud.google.com/sdk/gcloud/) CLI api with [`fzf`](https://github.com/junegunn/fzf).

-It adds a keybinding on `CTRL-P` to browse the currently installed `gcloud` CLI API with `fzf`, to help navigate the many commands quickly:
+It adds a keybinding on `CTRL-G` to browse the currently installed `gcloud` CLI API with `fzf`, to help navigate the many commands quickly:
 ![Usage preview](usage_preview.gif)

 ## Requirements